sonic-pi-net/sonic-pi/INSTALL-WINDOWS.md

 - Error logs are written to `%USERPROFILE%\.sonic-pi\logs`, and are useful to diagnose any startup problems.
-- If a rebuild errors at the final stage of copying files, or you are otherwise having trouble starting sonic pi, there is win-killprocess.bat to remove Sonic Pi from memory.
-This will also kill supercollider if it has been left running.- 32bit and 64bit don't mix.
+- If a rebuild errors at the final stage of copying files, or you are otherwise having trouble starting Sonic Pi, there is win-killprocess.bat to remove Sonic Pi from memory.
+This will also kill SuperCollider if it has been left running.
+- 32bit and 64bit don't mix.
 Build the one you want in a clean tree.
   Make sure you also install all the right 32/64 bit components to match your build.
-64 bit is recommended on modern machines.
+64bit is recommended on modern machines.
 - `cd %QT_INSTALL_LOCATION%` will take you to the directory you have set for that environment variable - a good way to check you have set it up correctly